The Lookahead

 We use carefully selected third-party providers to operate the Service.
 They process personal information on our behalf and only for the purposes we instruct.
 Our current sub-processors are:

-A weather data provider will be added to this list when integrated, and any future sub-processors will be disclosed here before they are used.
+Any future sub-processors will be disclosed here before they are used.

 7.2 Legal and safety disclosures